concierge/Concierge/README.md

 Now you can customize your Concierge by installing or creating your own modules.

 - You can install an existing modules from the [KPM Modules List](https://github.com/concierge/Concierge/wiki/KPM-Table).
 Use the `/kpm` module *(which is installed by default)* to install using the KPM List.
+- You can install any Concierge or Hubot modules from NPM.
 - Or create your own modules by following the [ Module Creation](doc/ModuleCreation.md) guide.

 **Hint**: Use `/help kpm` to find out how to install a module or have a look at the KPM List for a more elaborate instructions.